rubyguides

 11. Object#kind_of?

-Returns true if the object is an instance of the given class or any of its superclasses.
+Ruby's Object#kind_of? method returns true if an object is an instance of the given class, module, or any ancestor in the inheritance chain.
+Alias for is_a?.

 12. Object#nil?